qusers/Q/docs/analytical-charge-corrections/PARTITION_AUDIT.md

 kilocalories per mole per angstrom.
 These are instantaneous values for one configuration, not free-energy errors or estimates of the historical residual.

-## Non-angular control did not pass invariance
+## Non-angular control originally failed invariance: causes now identified

 The first version of the check required the entire non-angular potential to agree to 1e-8 kilocalories per mole.
 It failed.
 At state 1, the relabeling changes